-Single-line comments are used to add a brief note or explanation to a line of code.
-They begin with two forward slashes (//) and continue until the end of the line.
-For example:
+Single-line comments are used for short explanations or notes.
+They begin with // and continue to the end of the line.

 /*